 Many sources have been used in compiling this website, from the local paper archives held at Launceston Library to books written over time.
 Much of the bulk of the work has been compiled by Jim Edwards, but I also wish to thank the late Joan Rendell, and John Neale for the work they have put into their books, which have proven invaluable in helping put together certain aspects of the website.
 Then we have Steve Dymond who has provided many images of the old A30, and Nick Hairs who likewise has been an important contributor of images.
-Also, a great deal of information has been obtained from the work of the nineteenth century writers and historians, Richard Peter and his son Otho plus Richard Robbins and his son Sir Alfred Robbins.
+Also, a great deal of information has been obtained from the work of the nineteenth-century writers and historians, Richard Peter and his son Otho plus Richard Robbins and his son Sir Alfred Robbins.
+Much of the information has also been gleaned from the various authors of the Cornish and Devon Post, with the microfiche copies being available from the Launceston Library.
 Then there is the wonderful archive of material from that little ‘gem’ of a museum at Lawrence House, Castle Street which has provided many of the images seen on the site.
-Lastly I would like to thank all the people that have joined the affiliated Facebook group of Launceston Then who have shared their memories and images.
+Lastly, I would like to thank all the people that have joined the affiliated Facebook group of Launceston Then who have shared their memories and images.
 All this has made Launceston Then a magical trip down memory lane and hopefully a point of reference for anyone wishing to know more about the vast history of this wonderful town situated as it is on the Cornish border with Devon.
 Launceston, the gateway to Cornwall.

 Others that have helped in the research for this website:

 The following are also to be thanked for their kind donations which has enabled the purchase of a NAS drive to which all the Launceston Then images, files and website backups are now saved, running a second back up in the system as a fail-safe.
 The funds have also allowed for the purchase of a portable scanner which will give the ability to provide mobile scanning of photos and documents.